ProjectEvergreen/greenwood/www/pages/docs/css-and-images.md

 ```

 ### Shadow DOM
-For any of your components and page templates, it is recommend to use the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) within your LitElement's `render` function.
+For any of your components and page templates, it is recommended to use the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) within your LitElement's `render` function.
 You can also import the CSS too.

 #### Example
 ```render javascript